jungervin/SimPanel/readme.md

 ### Database:
 If you use [Little Navmap](https://github.com/albar965/littlenavmap), then you can attach the database file into the simpanel or you can use [Navdatareader](https://github.com/albar965/navdatareader) to create database from the FS2020.

-[Little Navmap](https://github.com/albar965/littlenavmap) file can be found somewhere here:
+[Little Navmap](https://github.com/albar965/littlenavmap) database file can be found somewhere here:
 C:\Users\YourUserName\AppData\Roaming\ABarthel\little_navmap_db\little_navmap_msfs.sqlite

 If database exists you will get more infomations about airports on the map: